amagimedia/introductory-docs/Readme.md

 # Introductory Documentation

-This repository is to accumulate create a wiki for common tools usage, and also to enable collaboration and discussion.
+This repository is to create a wiki for common tools usage, an introductory knowledge base and also to enable collaboration and discussion.